Move money between banks fast, safely, and with minimal fees.

 Several third-party apps make it easy to send money directly to other bank accounts.
 These apps all operate a bit differently but offer payment and transfer services to individuals and businesses.
 Here’s how they compare:

 PayPal: With PayPal, you can send money between users and transfer funds to and from bank accounts by linking a bank account or debit card.
-While PayPal itself is free for standard bank transfers, which can take several days, there is a 1.75% fee for instant transfers.
+While PayPal itself is free for standard bank transfers, which can take several days.
+Instant transfers typically carry a percentage fee (often around 1.75%) and may have minimum/maximum fees depending on the platform and transfer type.

 Venmo: Owned by PayPal, Venmo allows transfers between its users once you connect a bank account or debit card.
 Standard transfers are free and take a few days, but instant transfers cost 1.75%, with fees ranging from $0.25 to $25.